 Visit the Uluru-Kata Tjuta Cultural Centre to learn about Aboriginal culture and in the evening witness an Ayers Rock (Uluru) sunset while sipping wine or juice and enjoy a delicious dinner.
 Overnight in Ayers Rock Resort.

 Day 4: Ayers Rock (Uluru) – Sunrise at Kata Tjuta and Valley of the Winds Hike

 Nearby is Kata Tjuta (The Olgas), meaning 'many heads,' a series of enormous rock domes that date back 500 million years.
-Start your morning with a drive to the Kata Tjuta dune viewing area for the sunrise.
+(Optional) You can start your morning with a drive to the Kata Tjuta dune viewing area for the sunrise.
 Enjoy magnificent panoramic views of the domes and absorb the ever-changing colours of the landscape.
 Enjoy a leisurely breakfast.